babyman/slug-lang/README.md

 ## 7. Writing and Running Tests in Slug

-Slug provides an integrated testing mechanism with the use of the annotations `@test` and `@testWith`.
-These annotations simplify the process of writing unit tests for your Slug code and enable test-driven development by allowing you to define and execute tests directly within your modules.
+Slug provides an integrated testing mechanism with the use of the tags `@test` and `@testWith`.
+These tags simplify the process of writing unit tests for your Slug code and enable test-driven development by allowing you to define and execute tests directly within your modules.

 ### Using `@testWith`

-The `@testWith` annotation is used for parameterized tests, where a single function can be tested with multiple sets of inputs and expected outputs.
+The `@testWith` tag is used for parameterized tests, where a single function can be tested with multiple sets of inputs and expected outputs.
 This allows for concise and comprehensive test coverage.

 To create a test with `@testWith`: